myltx/dream-hub-admin/README.en_US.md

 ## Communication

-`SoybeanAdmin` is a completely open source and free project, helping developers to develop medium and large-scale management systems more conveniently.
+`DreamHubAdmin` is a completely open source and free project, helping developers to develop medium and large-scale management systems more conveniently.
 It also provides WeChat and QQ communication groups.
 If you have any questions, please feel free to ask in the group.

   <div>
   	<p>QQ Group</p>